Thank you for speaking at the European Open Source Security Forum 2026 in Brussels, Belgium, on 9 June 2026.

 Provision of a visa letter by The Linux Foundation does not guarantee visa approval, as final approval is made at the sole discretion of the government of the event’s host country.

-The Linux Foundation strongly recommends requesting a visa letter at your earliest convenience and contacting your local Embassy/Consulate with any visa questions you may have.
+The Linux Foundation strongly recommends that you request a visa letter at your earliest convenience and contact your local Embassy/Consulate with any visa questions you may have.

 The Linux Foundation processes most visa letter requests in (3) business days.